Acanthocephala

-The Acanthocephala were thought to be a discrete phylum.
+The Acanthocephala were long thought to be a discrete phylum.
 Recent genome analysis has shown that they are descended from, and should be considered as, highly modified rotifers.
-This unified taxon is known as Syndermata.
+This unified taxon is sometimes known as Syndermata, or simply as Rotifera, with the acanthocephalans described as a subclass of a rotifer class Hemirotatoria.

 History

 The earliest recognisable description of Acanthocephala – a worm with a proboscis armed with hooks – was made by Italian author Francesco Redi (1684).
 In 1771, Joseph Koelreuter proposed the name Acanthocephala.
 Philipp Ludwig Statius Müller independently called them Echinorhynchus in 1776.
 Karl Rudolphi in 1809 formally named them Acanthocephala.

 Evolutionary history

-The oldest known remains of acanthocephalans are eggs found in a coprolite from the Late Cretaceous Bauru Group of Brazil, around 70-80 million years old, likely from a crocodyliform.
+The oldest known member of the group is the Middle Jurassic (living approximately 165 million years ago) taxon Juracanthocephalus daohugouensis known from the Jiulongshan Formation (China).
+The fossil record of the group also includes eggs found in a coprolite from the Late Cretaceous Bauru Group of Brazil, around 70–80 million years old, likely from a crocodyliform.
 The group may have originated substantially earlier.

 Phylogeny

 Acanthocephalans are highly adapted to a parasitic mode of life, and have lost many organs and structures through evolutionary processes.
 This makes determining relationships with other higher taxa through morphological comparison problematic.
-Phylogenetic analysis of the 18S ribosomal gene has revealed that the Acanthocephala are most closely related to the rotifers.
-They are possibly closer to the two rotifer classes Bdelloidea and Monogononta than to the other class, Seisonidea, producing the names and relationships shown in the cladogram below.The three rotifer classes and the Acanthocephala make up a clade called Syndermata.
-This clade is placed in the Platyzoa.

-A study of the gene order in the mitochondria suggests that Seisonidea and Acanthocephala are sister clades and that the Bdelloidea are the sister clade to this group.
+A 2016 phylogenetic analysis of the gene order in the mitochondria suggests that Seisonidea and Acanthocephala are sister clades and that the Eurotatoria are the sister clade to this group, producing the cladogram below.

-Currently the phylum is divided into four classes – Palaeacanthocephala, Archiacanthocephala, Polyacanthocephala and Eoacanthocephala.
-The monophyletic Archiacanthocephala are the sister taxon of a clade comprising Eoacanthocephala and the monophyletic Palaeacanthocephala.